 Vampire crabs are omnivores and will gladly eat just about anything they can get.
 From vegetation, like algae, to commercial crab (fish or shrimp) pellets (flakes, granules, etc) and even live insects, such as crickets.

-Another good thing about Vampire crabs is that they generally non-aggressive to one another.
+Another good thing about Vampire crabs is that they are generally non-aggressive to one another.

 4. The Tanganyika Crab (Platythelphusa Sp.)